dbcollection/dbcollection/APIs/lua/DOCUMENTATION.md

 Retrieves a list of all fields' indexes/values of an object composition.
 If `is_value=true`, instead of returning a tensor containing the object's fields indexes, it returns a table of tensors for each field.

-This method is particularly useful when different fields are combined (like in detection tasks) and the required data can be quickly accessed and retrieved in one swoop.
+This method is particularly useful when different fields are linked (like in detection tasks with labeled data) and their contents can be quickly accessed and retrieved in one swoop.

 #### Parameters